neondatabase/website/content/docs/functions/now.md

 now() -> timestamp with time zone
 ```

-This form returns the current timestamp with time zone at the start of the current transaction.
+This form returns the current timestamp with the time zone at the start of the current transaction.

 ## Example usage

-Let's consider a table called `user_accounts` that tracks user registration information.
+Let's consider a `user_accounts` table that tracks user registration information.
 We can use `now()` to record the exact time a user creates their account.

 ```sql
 CREATE TABLE user_accounts (